 Other Ways to Save

 - Stay away from roaming charges.
-Check your cell phones and make sure your data is not on as you can accrue a bill in the thousands of dollars and you won’t even know until you get back home.
+Check your cell phones and make sure your data is not on as you can accrue a bill in the thousands of dollars, and you won’t even know until you get back home.

 - Hotel Room Drinks are not complimentary.
-Remember that the drinks that are provided in the hotel room come at a cost and are likely to be more expensive than the ones in the corner shop so select wisely or not at all.
+Remember that the drinks and snacks that are provided in the hotel room come at a cost and are likely to be more expensive than the ones in the corner shop so select wisely or not at all.

 Hopefully, these tips on how to get maximum savings have set you on your way to saving hundreds of dollars on your trip.
 Savings which could be saved or spent elsewhere on your trip.